+We notice that MAD varies relatively large, ranging from 3.67 to 99.45.
+For a normal distribution, the Empirical Rule states that 0.3\% of data lies out of three standard deviations of the mean, i.e., when MAD is larger than three.
+Despite the wide range of MAD values, e.g., from 3 to $\infty$, the probability of the models being watermarked is in the range of 99.7\% to 100\%.
+Furthermore, MAD measures the dispersion of data points around the median, and, in some cases, the Shannon entropy value of the watermark can deviate significantly from the median, resulting in a wide range of MAD values.

 We argue that since our watermark loss allows the watermark pattern to be mapped into the invariant embedding representation of the watermarked encoders, it results in a good generalization effect.
-To prove the generalization of SSL-WM in the downstream tasks, taking SimCLR as a representative example, we visualize our proposed SSL-WM using T-SNE~\cite{hinton2002stochastic} (i.e., T-Distributed Stochastic Neighbor Embedding) for the four downstream tasks in Figure~\ref{analysis_simclr-tsne-downstream-tasks}.
-The Figure shows that clean samples belong to different clusters in the embedding feature space.
-However, the watermarked samples $x_{wm}$ are in a separate cluster, representing that our watermark samples always have a similar embedding feature vector in the feature space of the watermarked encoder in different downstream tasks.
-The experimental results show that our watermarked samples will have less dispersion of the outputs' distribution compared to clean samples and can effectively verify the ownership of the watermarked models in downstream tasks.
+To show the generalization of SSL-WM in the downstream tasks, taking SimCLR as a representative example, we visualize our proposed SSL-WM using T-SNE~\cite{hinton2002stochastic} (i.e., T-Distributed Stochastic Neighbor Embedding) for the four downstream tasks in Figure~\ref{analysis_simclr-tsne-downstream-tasks}.
+The \ignore{Figure}figure shows that clean samples belong to different clusters in the embedding feature space.
+However, the watermarked samples $x_{wm}$ are in a separate cluster, representing that our watermarked samples always have a similar embedding feature vector in the feature space of the watermarked encoder in different downstream tasks.
+Moreover, the other encoders in their downstream tasks have similar experimental results as SimCLR.
+Overall, the experimental results show that our watermarked samples will have less dispersion of the outputs' distribution compared to clean samples and can effectively verify the ownership of the watermarked models in downstream tasks.